huggingface/transformers/docs/source/en/quantization/bitnet.md

 If you're looking to pre-train or fine-tune your own 1.58-bit model using Nanotron, check out this [PR](https://github.com/huggingface/nanotron/pull/180), all you need to get started is there !

 For fine-tuning, you'll need to convert the model from Hugging Face format to Nanotron format (which has some differences).
 You can find the conversion steps in this [PR](https://github.com/huggingface/nanotron/pull/174).

+## Kernels

+In our initial version, we chose to use `@torch.compile` to unpack the weights and perform the forward pass.
+It’s very straightforward to implement and delivers significant speed improvements.
+We plan to integrate additional optimized kernels in future versions.